drweb86/butil/help/S3 storage setup.md

 ---

 ## China

+> **PIPL (Personal Information Protection Law) note:** Chinese law requires personal information of Chinese residents to be stored within China and prohibits cross-border transfer without a legal basis (consent, necessity assessment, or a standard contract).
+All providers in this section offer mainland China regions.
+To stay compliant, choose a region physically inside mainland China (e.g. `cn-east-1`, `ap-beijing`, `cn-north-4`) and do not enable cross-region replication to overseas endpoints.

 For Chinese providers, the Service URL contains the region code.
 Enter it manually after choosing your provider and region.